 Gill netting using monofilament nets is far less selective and has more issues with by catch of non target species such as rare sharks, skates and cetaceans.

 Pot caught lobster is the best choice.
-Potting is a selective, low impact fishery and there are many local by laws that protect the stocks of Lobster.
-It is illegal to land berried females from within the 6 mile limit in Cornish waters.
+Potting is a selective, low impact fishery and there are many local bye-laws that protect the stocks of Lobster.